NikoWul/FenicsIrksome/README.md

 If you want to refer to this code, please use the following reference:

-[1] Wullenweber, N., Rodenberg, B., Mehl, M., & Bungartz, H.-J. (2021).
-High-order time stepping schemes for solving partial differential equations with FEniCS.
+[1] Wullenweber, N. (2021).
+High-order time stepping schemes for solving partial differential equations with FEniCS. [url](https://mediatum.ub.tum.de/604993?query=wullenweber&show_id=1621360&srcnodeid=604993)